GiveThanksAlways/GiveThanksAlways.github.io/_site/README.md

-##Personal Website
+# Personal Website

-This is the personal website that I am making to host my portfolio, projects, and blog.
+This is the personal website that I am making to host my portfolio, projects, CV, and blog.

 Made using
-- Jekyll
+- [x] Jekyll
-- Google AMP
+- [x] Google AMP